cvanhorn293/ne-volleyball-landing-page/README.md

 This will show the different changes done for the application.
 This will include assignment specific changes, what the assignment was, and when it was due.
 It will also have non-specific assignment updates that were done to make the landing page.

+## Nov 11, 2025

+- Added new stats section
+  - Has both a mobile and a desktop version
+  - Desktop mostly finished, still need to do more styling / content on mobile
+  - TODO: Add a defensive toggle to swap all of the content (time allowing)
+- Hooked statistics API from NE site
+- Styled stats section
+- Removed border-spacing from tables in global.css

 ## Nov 10, 2025

 - Added sponsors + footer components